Hugo Bergmann

 Hugo Bergmann (Hebrew: שמואל הוגו ברגמן; December 25, 1883 – June 18, 1975) was an Israeli philosopher, born in Prague.

 Biography

 Hugo Samuel Bergmann was born and raised in Prague, Austria-Hungary.
 He was a member of the Prague intelligentsia visiting the salon group that met at the house of Berta Fanta.
 Bergmann married her daughter Else Fanta.

 Bergmann and his wife immigrated to Palestine in 1920.
 They lived in the Rehavia neighborhood of Jerusalem.
 Bergmann served as the director of the Jewish National Library between 1920 and 1935.
 He brought Gershom Scholem from Germany to serve as the head of the Judaica Division.
+In 1936 he married Escha Else Bergmann who was Scholem's first wife.

 Together with Martin Buber, he founded Brit Shalom, an organization espousing a binational solution for promoting the co-existence of Jews and Arabs in the State of Israel.

 Bergmann was the father of Martin S. Bergmann, professor of psychology at New York University, the uncle of the Czech philosopher and historian Pavel Bergmann and the grandfather of the American director, writer and producer Michael Bergmann.